Soostone/cassy/README.md

   show/read.
 * A new `TTimeStamp` type makes it easier to have timestamps as Long-encoded columns.
-* There is now a `Retry` module for automatically retrying queries flexibly.
-Just pass any of your cassy operations to the retrying combinator and it will be retried in case of server-related failure.
 * There is now simple support for pagination of columns in wide rows, CPS-style.
 See the `paginate` function in `Database.Cassandra.Marshall`.